HelioJoseRR/PythonStudies/Chapter_1/README.md

 `print("Hello, World!")`

 To run your program, go to `Run > Run Without Debugging`.
 A terminal window should open at the bottom of VS Code with "Hello, World!" displayed.

+**The code example can be found here: [hello_python.py](./codes/hello_python.py)**

 ## Running Python Programs from a Terminal